aiot-lab/OctoNet/README.md

   </a>
 </div>

-This toolbox contains the visualization code for the OctoNet network.
-It helps you to quickly select and visualize OctoNet.
+This toolbox contains visualization code for selecting and visualizing the OctoNet dataset.

 > **Note:** It is recommended to run the code in Python Jupyter Notebook `demo.ipynb`.